Missice/Bukky/README.md

 Use the Spark Framework to build various microservices deployed into docker containers and use Restful to design APIs.
 Use sql2o Connect MySQL  and Kubernetes organize management containers.
 Deploy each service on Alibaba Cloud Server.
  It is a software that combines bicycle cycling records, navigation, bicycle location recommendations and fitness information.
- Twitter login allows friends to share directions and fitness information.
+ Weibo login allows friends to share directions and fitness information.